|Handheld Alpha and Standard and Mini Collars|

 |Map Screen with a dog track on it.|

 This is the Map screen you get by pressing the square map symbol on the Home screen.
 It shows you and your dog(s) and their track.
-It will also show roads, public land, way-points you put in, etc. One time, in New Mexico, I used the map screen to exactly follow my wandering track back to the spot where I thought I dropped an item.
+It will also show roads, public land, way-points you put in, etc. Once, in New Mexico, I used the map screen to exactly follow my wandering track back to the spot where I thought I dropped an item.
 It accurately put me right on the piece of gear!
 The next screen is the compass screen.
 You get there from either pressing the lower right round compass icon on the map screen, or by going to the Home screen and pressing the upper right, round compass icon.

 |Compass Screen- the one I use 90% of the time.|